kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/02_graphs-and-transformations/01_standard-graphs/04_more/01_theory.md

 $$ \text{Example}: y = \frac{3}{2\mathrm{e}^{-x}+1} $$

-There are no vertical asymptotes for this curve as the denominator
+This curve has no vertical asymptotes as the denominator
 ${2\mathrm{e}^{-x}+1}$ is always positive.

 ### Horizontal asymptotes